 You will follow many of the same steps, but the cook time will be considerably longer:

 - Add the veggies, broth, chicken and rice to the slow cooker and cook on low for 3-6 hours or until the rice is tender — brown rice will cook considerably longer than white rice.

 - Remove chicken and shred.
-Add back to the slow cooker with the corn starch and milk or cream and cook on high for 15-20 minutes until slightly thickened.
+Add back to the slow cooker with the evaporated milk.

 - 1 tablespoon oil